It is tremendously rewarding to help recover fraud losses for investors that rely on securities markets for their future economic well being.

 Before joining the Firm, Laurie was in private practice for 15 years specializing in complex litigation, handling both trials and appeals in state and federal courts for plaintiffs and defendants.

-Laurie is a past board member on the San Diego County Bar Foundation and the San Diego Volunteer Lawyer Program.
+Laurie has been named a Leading Plaintiff Financial Lawyer by Lawdragon.
+She is a past board member on the San Diego County Bar Foundation and the San Diego Volunteer Lawyer Program.
 She earned her Bachelor of Business Administration degree from the University of Oklahoma and her Juris Doctor degree from the University of Tulsa.
 While at the University of Tulsa, she served as a member of the Energy Law Journal and is the author of Prospective Remedies Under NGA Section 5 and Office of Consumers' Counsel v.
 FERC, 23 Tulsa L.J.
 613 (1988).
 Laurie has also served as an Adjunct Business Law Professor at Southwestern College in Chula Vista, California.

 University of Tulsa, J.D., 1988